kosamson/RaavaApp/README.md

     <img src="images/raavaOnline.jpg">
 </p>

-Raava is a Discord Bot Application that provides basic server information, server logging, and various other fun text-based commands that users can call in their personal Discord Servers.
+Raava is a Discord Bot Application providing extensive event logging capabilities for participating Discord Servers.
+Raava expands upon the logging capabilities of Discord's "Audit Log" feature to support server administrators.

+This application is written in Python leveraging the Discord API through the discord.py library and is hosted locally as a desktop Python application.
 Detailed information about this application's features and utilities can be found at <a href="https://github.com/kosamson/RaavaApp/wiki">this project's wiki</a>.

 <a name="installation"/>